Justice Department briefs lawmakers on Russia probe sources

 The White House announced this week that, after a meeting with Trump, top officials at the Justice Department and FBI had agreed to sit down with the lawmakers to discuss the material in question.
 Trump has been referring to the FBI's use of an informant as "spygate" in what critics contend is an effort to discredit the initial investigation into the president's campaign and undermine special counsel Robert Mueller's ongoing probe.

-The lawmakers heard from Deputy Attorney General Rod Rosenstein, FBI Director Christopher Wray and Director of National Intelligence Dan Coats, with White House Chief of Staff John Kelly also attending.
-Democrats, including Senate Minority Leader Chuck Schumer, R-N.Y., had said Kelly should not be present for the briefing because of his proximity to the president, whose campaign is under investigation.
+The lawmakers heard from Deputy Attorney General Rod Rosenstein, FBI Director Christopher Wray and Director of National Intelligence Dan Coats, with White House chief of staff John Kelly also attending.
+Democrats, including Schumer, had said Kelly should not be present for the briefing because of his proximity to the president, whose campaign is under investigation.

 After Democrats objected to the break in protocol — in almost all cases, classified information that an administration shares with members of Congress is given to top leaders in both parties — a second briefing was also scheduled for 2 p.m.
 ET Thursday on Capitol Hill.